Due to COVID-19 restrictions, a selection of on-campus papers will be made available via distance and online learning for eligible students.

 Further information on assessments is given in the course outline, which is updated annually on the basis of student feedback and other changes.

-- Euripides, Hippolytus, in Medea and Other Plays, tr.
-John Davie (Penguin)
+- Euripides, The Bacchae in The Bacchae and Other Plays, trans.
+Davie (Penguin)

-- Henrik Ibsen, Plays: Two, tr.
-Michael Meyer (Methuen)
+- Ibsen, Henrik, Hedda Gabler in Plays Two, trans.
+Meyer (Methuen)

 - Graduate Attributes Emphasised